MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 #### Common Code Style ####

 One practice falling under collective code ownership is having a team having a common coding style.
-By this I don't mean a thick document outlining exactly how everything is done and dictated by the architects in the architect forum.
+By this I don't mean a thick document outlining exactly how everything is done and dictated by the architects in the architect forum - that doesn't work.
 I rather mean a team having a common understanding on how they would solve certain problems and what coding style and standard is important to them.
 Parts of a common coding style may be valuable to document, but definately not all of it.
+A common code style is the first step to collective code ownership.

 #### Collaborative Coding ####